-For more than a century, Chevron has played a major role in helping meet North America’s energy needs, finding and producing crude oil and natural gas from beneath the waters of the Gulf of Mexico, the tight rock of Pennsylvania, Texas and Alberta, and the fields of central California.
-Each year we produce enough oil to fuel 10 million cars and enough natural gas to light 12 million households.
+For more than a century, Chevron has played a major role in helping meet North America’s energy needs – finding and producing crude oil and natural gas from beneath the waters of the Gulf of Mexico, from the tight rock of Pennsylvania, Texas and Alberta, and from the fields of central California.
+Each year, we produce enough oil to fuel 10 million cars and enough natural gas to light 12 million households.

 With innovative technology, a skilled workforce and decades of experience, our efficiencies in extracting resources have made us one of the largest liquids producers in the United States.
-We rank number one in oil-equivalent production in California, and are one of the largest leaseholders and producers in the Gulf of Mexico and the Permian Basin area of Texas and New Mexico.
+We are among the top oil-equivalent producers in California and are one of the largest leaseholders and producers in the Gulf of Mexico and the Permian Basin area of Texas and New Mexico.

 building the base